High Density Multiport 1G/10G Ethernet Switch Testing Made Easy!!

 GL’s HD PacketExpert™ 10GX helps Testing Multiport Switches in 3 Stages:

 Basic Bit Error Rate Testing (BERT) - In this, Layer2/Layer3/Layer4 frames containing BERT payload of various frame sizes are sent at full line rate to each port of the switch.
-The forwarded traffic from the switch is received by HD PacketExpert™ 10GX and analysed for Bit Errors, Pattern Sync etc. BERT testing represents a basic first level testing, making sure that the switch can handle full line rate on all the ports without dropping or corrupting even a single bit.
+The forwarded traffic from the switch is received by HD PacketExpert™ 10GX and analyzed for Bit Errors, Pattern Sync etc. BERT testing represents a basic first level testing, making sure that the switch can handle full line rate on all the ports without dropping or corrupting even a single bit.
 PacketExpert™ 10GX supports BERT on all 12 or 24 1G ports and on all 6 or 12 10G ports.

 RFC 2544 Testing - Once the BERT process of the switches accomplished, next stage involves the testing of Throughput, Latency (Delay), Packet Loss (at different rates), and also ability to handle bursty traffic etc. RFC 2544 testing helps in testing and measuring the aforementioned test parameters.
 HD PacketExpert™ 10GX supports RFC 2544 testing on 3 or 6 1G “Port Pairs” simultaneously (1G or 10G) i.e. RFC 2544 tests are conducted using Port Pairs.

 Multi stream Testing - The ability of the switch to handle multi stream traffic simultaneously is an important feature to be tested.
 When packets with multiple MAC addresses, VLAN tags, and IP addresses hit the same port, the switch has to process these packets and forward them correctly without introducing any impairment.
 HD PacketExpert™ 10GX supports multi stream traffic generation on 3 or 6 ports simultaneously (up to 16 streams per port), at full line rate.
 Each port can generate a mix of Layer2/Layer3 streams with different MAC/IP addresses and VLAN tags.
-Using a remote loopback, the traffic is routed back to HD PacketExpert™ 10GX and analysed for Throughput, Delay, Packet Loss and Packet jitter per stream.
+Using a remote loopback, the traffic is routed back to HD PacketExpert™ 10GX and analyzed for Throughput, Delay, Packet Loss and Packet jitter per stream.

 HD PacketExpert™ 10GX also supports Y.1564 based Ethernet Service Activation testing and multi stream TCP testing.